JosWrf/rule_mining_algs/README.md

 # Code Repository for Assocation Rule Mining Algorithms

 In this repository different association rule mining algorithms will be implemented and tested against different datasets from several fields simulating various use cases.
-In the first step a framework of the different algorithm implementations is built, which might then be extended into a simple app, to compare the algorithms with different inputs and parameters.
+In the first step a framework of the different algorithm implementations is built.
+(Maybe this framework will be embedded in a dash app if there's any time left.)

 ## Different Algorithms thus far